DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 The last thing we'll do is improve the user experience a little bit.

-When the user is authenticated, let's hide the Secret Quotes link and add a greeting and log out link in the header.
+When the user is authenticated, let's hide the Secret Quotes link in the menu sidebar and add a greeting and log out link in the header.

 Open `/src/my-app.html`.

 Import `iron-localstorage`, `app-data`, and `log-out` dependencies and add the `<iron-localstorage>` and `<app-data>` elements to the DOM: